PUNEETSUBHANJI/Exploratory-Data-Analysis-of-churn-dataset/README.md

 * The objective was to anticipate the factors behind the customer churn from service of the telecom .

 * Exploratory Data Analysis is done on the dataset to get the insights from the information however the principal invalid qualities are taken care of.
-Likewise, some data comparison and descriptive was additionally performed from the experiences from EDA.
+Likewise, some data comparison and descriptive was additionally performed from the experiences from Exploratory Data Analysis.

 * After that using the Data visualisation analyzed the relationship between different variables with respect to Target variable to obtain and understand various factors.